 An award-winning university, we are committed to providing our students with the best possible experience.
 We continue to invest in both our facilities and our innovative approach to education.
 Our students benefit from industry-relevant teaching, and resources and support designed to help them succeed.
 These range from our modern library and computing facilities to dedicated careers advice and our impressive Students’ Union activities.

 To ensure an optimised and continual student experience, the university may deliver certain contact hours and assessments via emerging online technologies and methods across all courses.
-For courses due to start in September 2020, in light of Covid-19, we currently preparing for courses to be delivered in a variety of forms, subject to Government and Public Health guidance.
+For courses due to start in September 2020, in light of Covid-19, we are currently preparing for courses to be delivered in a variety of forms, subject to Government and Public Health guidance.
 Whether on campus or online, our key priority will be staff and student safety.

 Global readyAn international outlook, with global opportunities